manicprone/joint-kit/README.md

 # Joint Lib

-A Node server library for rapidly implementing data logic and generating RESTful endpoints.
+A Node server library & dev kit for rapidly implementing data layers and generating RESTful endpoints.

 Designed to be flexible.
-Mix it with existing code and/or use it to generate an entire custom method library and client API router from scratch.
+Mix it with existing code -or- use it to generate an entire custom method library and client API router from scratch.

 <br />

-> Provides: DB model configuration, CRUD and relational data logic, authorization & field validation,
+> DB model configuration, robust CRUD and relational data logic, authorization & field validation,
 > data transformation, paginated & non-paginated datasets, rich error handling, payload serialization,
 > HTTP router generation (for RESTful endpoints), and more.